 - I have a nonstick stockpot, so I leave the pasta in the colander in the sink, cover with the stockpot lid, and use the stockpot for the rest of my cooking – that way I only have to clean one pot.

 - The parsley is optional, but makes the dish look really pretty.
-When I made this last week, I didn’t have any fresh parsley and in retrospect that was probably a good thing – I think Alex would have objected to the “green stuff.”
+When I made this last week, I didn’t have any fresh parsley and in retrospect that was probably a good thing – I think my son would have objected to the “green stuff.”

 - While I left out the parsley, I did add about a half pound of asparagus when I made this last week.
 I cut the spears into 1-inch pieces, and added them to the pasta during the last two minutes of cooking.
 You can do the same with frozen peas, although you might want to add them a minute or two earlier.

 - When I served the pasta to the boys, I decided to take things slow and avoided the asparagus.
-I also cut the spaghetti into smaller pieces, although Alex still asked me why they were so big.
+I also cut the spaghetti into smaller pieces, although my oldest still asked me why they were so big.